Verdict: 3 / 5

 Adam, who is raised by his single mother, is having difficulty of late, not just from the bullies that have been harassing him at school but also with a few strange quirks with his body.
 These quirks aren’t your typical teenage transformations, but tell-tale signs of his Bigfoot gene inheritance.
 HairCo., still in the process of trying to perfect their hair growth formula after the escape of their leading scientist into the woods, have met with a series of bad results as they try to regrow human hair, hoping to make millions by replacing the toupee.
 Meanwhile, Adam has stumbled across hidden letters which show an ongoing exchange between his mother and father over the years.
 This immediately prompts Adam to seek out his dad.

 There are two underlying stories here.
-The first is Adam’s transition into becoming a bigfoot himself and the second is the portrayal of vane men seeking a cue for their baldness.
-In all honesty, the latter isn’t far-fetched and, given the amount of bizarre and over-the-top hairstyles for men of late, pretty much resembles where we are as a society.
+The first is Adam’s transition into becoming a bigfoot himself and the second is the portrayal of vane men seeking a cure for their baldness.

 The Son of Bigfoot covers quite a lot in 90 minutes.
 There are topics and morals on fitting in, bullying, family struggle, friendship and, most importantly, accepting who you are.
 The film does a good job at presenting all these aspects throughout a well-timed narrative, making it a really good family movie for kids to enjoy.